packetworks/docker-nxfilter/README.md

 # To Do:
+- Finish testing automated builds and webhooks to completely automate the process.

+# Done:
 - Create Docker file for both images.
 Shouldn't be too hard.
 - Set up automated builds of the images.
-No idea where to start with that one.